ns1/ns1-privatedns/utils/generate_custom_certs/README.md

 This example script models how to generate your own custom certificate bundles to be used in NS1 Private DNS.

-**Important note:** The included example.bundle.pem is for demonstration purposes **only** and should not be utilized in any deployment for any reason.
+**IMPORTANT NOTE:** The included example.bundle.pem is for demonstration purposes **only** and should not be utilized in any deployment for any reason.

 ## Requirements